zeitstein/shadow-experiments/doc/user-guide.md

 The normalized db is organised as a flat map, with entity idents as keys.
 At points of 'contact' with the db (e.g. in event handlers) the db is available as a map one can `update`, `assoc-in`, etc.

 A basic EQL engine is available.
-Instead of composing a big query at UI root, we feel that each component should just query for the data it needs.
+Instead of composing a big query at UI root, we feel that each component should just query for exactly the data it needs.
 (Certainly a trade off, e.g. with respect to remote interactions.)
 Components can get their data in a declarative way without being coupled to where that data is actually coming from.

 Nevertheless, it is still very much about your UI being a function of your data.

-### DB – schema and architecture
+### DB schema and architecture

 A *schema* is defined to enable normalization helpers.
 - *entity types* – used track different types of entities you might have in your data. (`::dir` and `::file` in example below.)